toruseo/UXsimpp/instructions_for_developers.md

     return True
 ```

-For pybind11 bindings, the docstring MUST be written in the same way as above.
+For pybind11 bindings, the docstring must be written in the same way as above.
 For example, the following is a correct docstring for a pybind11 binding.

 ```cpp